 Siobhan is a Chartered Accountant in Australia and is a partner at Deloitte; her practice is primarily focussed on dispute resolution services.
 Siobhan is also the Chair of the Audit and Risk Committee of the Women’s Circus.

-Felicity is the Legal Project Manager for the Australian Disputes team at Norton Rose Fulbright Australia, drawing on her 20 years of experience in project management and commercial litigation.
-Felicity is an experienced litigator and has extensive experience in managing complex commercial disputes.
-Felicity also has a strong interest in the Performing Arts and regularly performs in tap dancing productions in her spare time.
-Felicity also sits on the Fundraising Committee.
+Felicity is the Head of Legal Project Management and Applied Legal Technology at Norton Rose Fulbright Australia, drawing on her 20 years’ experience in project management and commercial litigation.
+Felicity is an experienced litigator responsible for managing complex commercial disputes/matters and risk.
+Felicity also has a strong interest in the performing arts and regularly performs in tap dancing productions in her spare time.

 Stephanie is a Human Resources professional with expertise in organisational development, diversity, project management and employee relations across a range of industries.
 On a personal level she leads an active lifestyle and has a strong interest in the arts.
 Steph is also the Chair of the Fundraising Committee.